MobileTechRob/JohnsonHealthTechApp/README.md

 Please fill out the section below before submitting your solution.

 ### What did you focus on and why?
-- Technology Spike (because it been 10 years since i looked at Android studio. i did have basis Kotlin project to work off out):
+- First Technology Spike (because it been 10 years since i looked at Android studio. i did have basis Kotlin project to work off out):
 - Get a simple list view going with a simple list
 - Then  bring the json file and get deserialized
 - Then start working on the layout.
 At first I wanted a nice side by side